 Defining Single-Object Coverage

-To evaluate the quality of coverage to a single object in STK, you can use the Coverage Tool, which is available from the Analysis menu.
-This tool is available for facilities, radars, receivers, sensors, targets, transmitters, and vehicles.
+To evaluate the quality of coverage to a single object in the Systems Tool Kit® (STK®) application, you can use the Coverage Tool, which is available from the Analysis menu.
+This tool is available for facilities, places, radars, receivers, sensors, targets, transmitters, and vehicles.
 Use the single-object coverage method to determine coverage if you are interested in coverage of a small number of well-defined locations or along the trajectory of a moving object.

 The main differences between normal and single-object coverage are:

-• Single-object coverage can be used to analyze objects with time-dependent positions.
+• You can use single-object coverage to analyze objects with time-dependent positions.

 • You can only analyze one Figure Of Merit at a time using single-object coverage.